 Declare Property with Initializer

-Declares a property for the current parameter and initializes it.
+Declares a property for a selected method parameter and initializes it.
 You can use this code provider for Test-Driven Development.
-It allows you to create declarations for properties referenced in a code fragment.

 Available when the caret is in a method parameter within the method signature.